sharmaanchita/VacaYay/README.md

 A MERN stack application for booking hotels to stay

 features:
-JWT Authentication
+1. JWT Authentication
-Storing user data in cookies
+2. Storing user data in cookies
-Use of MongoDB to store booking data
+3. Use of MongoDB to store booking data
-Axios for API requests
+4. Axios for API requests
-TailwindCSS for styling
+5. TailwindCSS for styling

-#References
-Mongoose Docs
-JWT Docs
-React Icons
-TailwindCSS Docs